bryanmcnett/aabo/README.md

 k-DOP is different from the ideas in this paper, in the following ways:

 * A tetrahedron doesn't have opposing half-spaces, so it is not a k-DOP; there is no such thing as a 4-DOP in 3D.
-* k-DOP is about opposing half-spaces, and AABO is about opposing tetrahedra.
+* 8-DOP is about four sets of opposing half-spaces, and AABO is about two opposing tetrahedra.
 An 8-DOP *can* have opposing tetrahedra, but nowhere in literature can we find anyone mentioning this or making use of it, despite its large performance advantage.
-* A 8-DOP can not have opposing tetrahedra if all of its axes point into the same hemisphere.
+* An 8-DOP can not have opposing tetrahedra if all of its axes point into the same hemisphere.
 Almost always in literature, 8-DOP axes point into the same hemisphere.
 Nowhere can we find discussion of how axis direction affects an 8-DOP’s ability to have opposing tetrahedra, which is required to avoid reading the down tetrahedron most of the time.
 * AABO is necessarily SOA (structure-of-arrays) to avoid reading the down tetrahedron into memory unless it's needed, and 8-DOP is AOS (array-of-structures) in all known implementations.
 ```
 struct Octahedra